alibaseit/vendingmachine/README.md

 # Vending Machine

-The application is a command line java application.
+The application is a command line application.

-For creating jar file please use maven.
+For creating jar file and executing it ...
+### Step 1:
+Create a clone of git repository on your machine
+`git clone git@github.com:alibaseit/vendingmachine.git`

+### Step 2:
-The maven command for creating a runnable jar file is:
+Create a runnable jar by using maven.
 `mvn package`

 Jar file is going to be created under target directory.

-For running the application the command is
+### Step 3:
+Run the application.
 `java -jar target/vending-machine.jar`

 The application needs coin-inventory.properties file, and it must be under the same directory with jar.

-When the app starts Application Menu is going to appear on screen.
+When the app starts "Application Menu" is going to appear on screen.
 The user should select a valid option from the menu.

 ## Application Menu
 ***********************************************************************************************